That dollar amount results from a 24.2% upturn from $5.2 billion four year earlier in 2021.

 Major Arkansan Trading Partners

-The following list shows the top 10 customers that purchased over two-thirds (68.4%) worth of the total value of products exported from Arkansas during 2022.
+The following list shows the top 10 customers that purchased about two-thirds (66.9%) worth of the total value of products exported from Arkansas during 2024.

-Arkansas’ top trade partners in North America (Canada and Mexico) bought over two-fifths (42%) of the overall value of exported goods from the Natural State.
+Arkansas’ top trade partners in North America (Mexico and Canada) bought well over two-fifths (45%) of the overall value of exported goods from the Natural State.

 Arkansan Export Companies